sharetribe/flex-docs/src/docs/tutorial-branding/first-edit/index.md

 **Congratulations!** You have made your first customization.

-It's time to change the Saunatime image on the landing page.<br />
+It's time to change the Biketribe background image.<br />
 [› Go to the next article](/tutorial/change-images/)